NordicSemiconductor/Android-nRF-Toolbox/README.md

 ### Dependencies

+nRF Toolbox depends on [Android BLE Library](https://github.com/NordicSemiconductor/Android-BLE-Library/) which has to be cloned into the same root folder as this app.
+If you prefer a different name, update the [*settings.gradle*](https://github.com/NordicSemiconductor/Android-BLE-Library/blob/master/settings.gradle) file.

 In order to compile the project the **DFU Library is required**.
 This project may be found here: https://github.com/NordicSemiconductor/Android-DFU-Library.
 Since version 1.16.1 it is imported automatically from *jcenter* repository and no special configuration is needed.
 If you want to make some modifications in the DFU Library, please clone the DFU Library to the same root as nRF Toolbox is cloned and name the library's folder **DFULibrary**.
 Add the dfu module in Project Structure and edit *app/build.gradle* file and *settings.gradle* files as describe in them.